Nature-Based Programs

 Bluegrass Biodiversity Seminar Series

 The Bluegrass Biodiversity Seminar Series offers free evening programs in the historic Trail’s End Lodge at Floracliff.
-Talks are presented by experts in Kentucky natural history and ecology.
-Topics have covered freshwater mussels, caddisflies, crayfish, amphibians & reptiles, and bats.
-Sign up for a Bluegrass Biodiversity Seminar.
+Each talk features a guest expert in Kentucky’s natural history and ecology.
+Past topics have included freshwater mussels, caddisflies, crayfish, amphibians and reptiles, and bats.

 Private Tours